U Sports

 U Sports (stylized as U SPORTS) is the national sport governing body for universities in Canada, comprising the majority of degree-granting universities in the country and four regional conferences: Ontario University Athletics (OUA), Réseau du sport étudiant du Québec (RSEQ), Canada West (CW), and Atlantic University Sport (AUS).
 The equivalent body for organized sports at colleges in Canada is the Canadian Collegiate Athletic Association (CCAA).
 Some institutions are members of both bodies for different sports.

 History

-Formation, CIAU, CIS

-The original Canadian Intercollegiate Athletic Union (CIAU) was founded in 1906 and existed until 1955, composed only of universities from Ontario and Quebec.
-The semi-national organization, CIAU Central, provided common rules and regulations.
+Early development (1900s–1961)